shijuvar/go-distributed-sys/README.md

 1. A client app post an Order to an HTTP API (ordersvc)
 2. An HTTP API (ordersvc) receives the order, then executes a command onto Event Store, which is an immutable log of events of domain events, to create an event via its gRPC API (eventstoresvc).
 3. The Event Store API executes the command and then publishes an event "ORDERS.created" to NATS JetStream server to let other services know that a domain event is created.
-4. The Payment worker (paymentworker) subscribes the event "ORDERS.created", then make the payment, and then create an another event "ORDERS.paymentdebited" via Event Store API.
+4. TThe Payment worker (paymentworker) subscribes the event "ORDERS.created", then make the payment, and then create another event "ORDERS.paymentdebited" via Event Store API.
 5. The Event Store API executes a command onto Event Store to create an event "ORDERS.paymentdebited" and publishes an event to NATS JetStream server to let other services know that the payment has been debited.
 6. The Query synchronising worker (querymodelworker) subscribes the event "ORDERS.created" that synchronise the query data model to provide state of the aggregates for query views.
 7. The review worker (reviewworker) subscribes the event "ORDERS.paymentdebited" and finally approves the order.